Pixel-Wise Contrastive Distillation: Method

-It is worth noting that $\mathbf{s}$ and $\mathbf{t}$ do not necessarily have the same spatial size.
-In the case of $\mathbf{s}$ and $\mathbf{t}$ having mismatched spatial size, we perform bilinear interpolation on $\mathbf{t}$ to match the spatial size of $\mathbf{s}$.
+It is worth noting that PCD does not require $\mathbf{s}$ and $\mathbf{t}$ to have the same spatial size.
+In cases of $\mathbf{s}$ and $\mathbf{t}$ having mismatched spatial sizes, we perform bilinear interpolation on $\mathbf{t}$ to match the spatial size of $\mathbf{s}$.
 Further discussions are in \cref{sec:ablation_exps}. \\

 \textbf{SpatialAdaptor.} For the models pre-trained by image-level SSL methods (\eg, \cite{moco,simclr,byol,swav}), their projection/prediction heads (henceforth projection head for simplicity) are the stacked fully-connected (fc) layers with batch normalization (BN) layers and ReLU in between.
-They are used to project the global pooled features output by backbones.
+These projection heads only take the global pooled features as inputs.
 If adopting these models as teachers (a common practice in previous self-supervised distillation methods), one has to \textit{remove} the global pooling layer and the projection heads to be compatible with our PCD.
 However, removing the well-trained projection heads will break the \textit{integrity} of teachers.
-This in turn incurs knowledge loss, resulting in sub-optimal results for transfer learning.
+Such removal incurs knowledge loss, bringing in sub-optimal results for transfer learning.
 We will empirically verify this in \cref{sec:ablation_exps}.

-To meet the demand of utilizing the fruitful knowledge of projection heads, we propose a \textit{SpatialAdaptor} to adapting the projection heads to processing 2D inputs.
-We next discuss a simple case where the projection head only contains a fc layer ($f$) and ReLU ($\sigma$), to demonstrate how SpatialAdaptor works.
-Previously, the feature maps $\mathbf{t}$ output by teacher's backbone will be global pooled and fed to the projection head:
+To meet the demand of utilizing the fruitful knowledge of the projection heads, we propose a \textit{SpatialAdaptor} to adapt the projection heads to processing 2D inputs.
+We next discuss a simple case where the projection head only contains a fc layer ($f$) and ReLU ($\sigma$), to demonstrate how the SpatialAdaptor works.
+Before using the SpatialAdaptor, the feature maps $\mathbf{t}$ output by teacher's backbone will be global average pooled and fed to the projection head:

 The second equality holds being a consequence of $f$'s linearity.
 By interchanging $f$ and $\phi$, $f$ now acts on pixels rather than vectorized features.
 It follows that $f$ can be \textit{reformulated} into a $1\x1$ convolution (conv) layer with the stride of $1$.
-This simple case does not consider the existence of any BN layer since fc and BN layers together can be fused into a linear function and represented by $f$.
+This simple case does not consider the existence of any BN layer since fc and BN layer together can be fused into a linear function and represented by $f$.

 Furthermore, we present the Channel-Wise ReLU (CW-ReLU) that masks out the channels whose mean are negative.
 Let $\sigma^{\ast}$ denote CW-ReLU.
-By definition, we have:
+By the definition, we have: